cairo-book/cairo-book/src/ch04-01-what-is-ownership.md

 If a type implements the `Copy` trait, passing a value of that type to a function does not move the value.
 Instead, a new variable is created, referring to the same value.
 The important thing to note here is that this is a completely free operation, because variables are a cairo abstraction only and because _values_ in Cairo are always immutable.
 This, in particular, conceptually differs from the rust version of the `Copy` trait, where the value is potentially copied in memory.

+All basic types previously described in [data types chapter](ch02-02-data-types.md) implement by default the `Copy` trait.

+While Arrays and Dictionaries can't be copied, custom types that don't contain either of them can be.
 You can implement the `Copy` trait on your type by adding the `#[derive(Copy)]` annotation to your type definition.
-However, Cairo won't allow a type to be annotated with Copy if the type itself or any of its components don't implement the Copy trait.
+However, Cairo won't allow a type to be annotated with Copy if the type itself or any of its components doesn't implement the Copy trait.
-While Arrays and Dictionaries can't be copied, custom types that don't contain either of them can be.

 ```rust,ignore_format
 {{#include ../listings/ch04-understanding-ownership/no_listing_03_copy_trait/src/lib.cairo}}
 ```

 In this example, we can pass `p1` twice to the foo function because the `Point` type implements the `Copy` trait.
 This means that when we pass `p1` to `foo`, we are actually passing a copy of `p1`, so `p1` remains valid.
-In ownership terms, this means that the ownership of `p1` remains with the main function.
+In ownership terms, this means that the ownership of `p1` remains with the `main` function.
 If you remove the `Copy` trait derivation from the `Point` type, you will get a compile-time error when trying to compile the code.

 _Don't worry about the `Struct` keyword.
 We will introduce this in [Chapter 5](ch05-00-using-structs-to-structure-related-data.md)._